 Although we do not know for sure if grammar and spelling are a direct ranking factor for SEO, it is clear that it is crucial for the user experience, which with the introduction of artificial intelligence machines like RankBrain, is gaining a lot of weight among the most important ranking factors.

-Plus, when considering the difficulty and the time dedicated to other important factors likes backlinks or content creating, the extra 5, 10, or 20 minutes to check your grammar and spelling are a bargain!
+Plus, when considering the difficulty and the time dedicated to other important factors like backlinks or content creating, that extra 5, 10, or even 20 minutes it takes to check your grammar and spelling is worth it!
 I know I sound like a broken record, but grammar and spelling are important!Why You Should Start Considering Grammar and Spelling for SEOClick To Tweet